-- (1) Total disabilities resulting from mental or nervous disorders are covered by the Plan in the same manner as total disabilities resulting from accidents or other sicknesses. - (2) During a period of total disability an employee must be under the regular and personal care of a legally qualified doctor of medicine.
+(1) Total disabilities resulting from mental or nervous disorders

-(3) Commitment to Rehabilitation
+- arc covered by the Plan in the same manner as total disabilities resulting from accidents or other sicknesses. - (2) During a period of total disability an employee must he under the regular and personal care of a legally qualified doctor of medicine. - (3) Commitment to Rehabilitation the entitlement to benefits under the LTD Plan will continue for the duration of the Approved Rehabilitation Plan as long as he/she continues to participate and cooperate in the Rehabilitation Plan.
+If the Plan involves a change in own occupation, the LTD benefit period will continue at least until the end of the first two (2) years of disability.
+In addition, the employee may be eligible for the Rehabilitation Benefit Incentive Provision.